nus-cs2113-AY2021S1/tp/docs/UserGuide.md

                   Format: delete food &lt;Index from Food List&gt; or delete exercise &lt;Index from Exercise List&gt;<br/>
 bye               Exits the program<br/></pre>

+### Clearing the lists: `clear`

+Clears either the exercise list, or the food list, or both.

+Format: `clear LIST`

+- `LIST` can either take `exercise` or `food`.
+- If `LIST` is not provided, both exercise and food lists are cleared.

+Example of usage:

+- `clear food` clears the food list.
+- `clear` clears both the exercise and food lists.

 ### Exiting the program: `bye`

 Exits the program.